 5:10 pm: I wonder if the criminal who cut my phone line will let me use my cell phone to call 911 before bludgeoning me to death.

 5:15 pm: I can’t shake the feeling that something is wrong.
 I think of that movie When a Stranger Calls, but then remember that our phone line isn’t working, which will make it difficult for a nefarious criminal to call me from within the house.

 5:20 pm: I ensure all curtains are open.
-I don’t want to pull one back later in the evening only to discover an axe wielding murderer reflected in the window as lightening flashes across the darkened sky.
+I don’t want to pull one back later in the evening only to discover an axe wielding murderer reflected in the window as lightning flashes across the darkened sky.

 5:30 pm: I walk the yard, surveying the perimeter of the house, checking for cut phone lines.
-I can smell marijuana coming from my neighbour’s apartment, and calculate the odds of a drug addict plotting my demise in order to steal my snack food.
+I can smell marijuana coming from my neighbour’s apartment and calculate the odds of a drug addict plotting my demise in order to steal my snack food.

 5:45 pm: I email 2.0 and tell him not to attempt getting in touch via landline as the line is dead/possibly cut.
-He is on a golf trip, and responds with an “Okay!”
+He is on a golf trip and responds with an “Okay!”

 6 pm: I keep myself busy loading costumes into the car for the next day’s show.
 I deposit my pay cheque at the bank.
 I make myself a salad (possibly my last), and then begin watching episodes of Forensic Files which, admittedly, may have been a mistake.